andyg817/JavaProjects/README.md

 # JavaProjects
-Past projects I have worked on
+Some of the projects I have worked on